Empowering lives through law.

-Calgary Legal Guidance exists to provide legal assistance and information to economically and socially disadvantaged persons who would not otherwise have access to such services.
+To provide legal assistance, information and support to economically and socially disadvantaged individuals who would not otherwise have access to such services.

 Our CLG story…